The Horizontal-S maneuver

 Control Surface Deflection

-Because this maneuver contains different aerobatic elements, use either a flight mode, dual rates, or the mixes I have discussed in the past to allow flying on only one rate, but accomplish what is similar to an “automatic dual rate.”
-This will simplify a pilot’s workload.
+- Because this maneuver contains different aerobatic elements, use a flight mode, dual rates, or mixes to allow flying effectively on a single rate while providing something similar to an “automatic dual rate.”
+This simplifies pilot workload.

 Wind Correction Basics

-Flying when wind is present can be challenging for pilots of all experience levels.
-The figure’s pace will change, depending on wind speed.
-Imagine that this figure is being performed from left to right with a 15 mph crosswind blowing away from the flier.
-The model’s flight path will be judged, so the aircraft must be yawed in a manner that allows it to remain parallel to the runway (in the flight path).
+Flying with wind present challenges at every experience level.
+The figure's apparent pace will change depending on wind speed.
+Consider a 15 mph crosswind blowing away from the pilot while the figure is flown left to right: the model’s flight path must be judged, so it must be yawed to remain parallel to the runway.

 Final Thoughts

-You have now learned some of the basics when it comes to the control inputs, judging elements, and setup fundamentals with respect to the Horizontal-S.
+You have now seen basics of control inputs, judging elements, and setup fundamentals for the Horizontal-S maneuver.

 Attending local competitions is the best way to gain experience because your problems, questions, and experiences can be discussed with pilots who have similar interests.
 Always remember to enjoy your model and everything this fine sport has to offer!